tailsdotcom/coding-test-pricing-service/README.md

 ## Going international

-In this hypothetical universe we've decided to launch tails.com overseas, and want the pricing service to be able to return equivalent prices in any given currency using the latest available exchange rate data.
+In this hypothetical universe we have decided to launch tails.com overseas.
+We now want the pricing service to return prices in any currency.
+Those prices should be calculated using the latest available exchange rate.

-Expand the API to allow the currency to be passed in as part of the request, and return the equivalent price in that currency.
+Expand the API to allow a currency to be submitted as part of the request, and return the prices in that currency.
 How that currency code is passed in is up to you.

 Use a currency conversion rate API like [free.currencyconverterapi.com](https://free.currencyconverterapi.com/) to get the latest exchange rates as part of your solution.
 (Hint: you might want to think about how to cache that data).